EconomyLens.com

 Donald Trump's firing of Fed governor Lisa Cook (L) has rattled global markets. ©AFP

-Hong Kong (AFP) – Asian stocks retreated Tuesday after a series of market-rattling announcements by US President Donald Trump, including the unusual firing of a central bank official and threats to impose export controls on microchips.
+Hong Kong (AFP) – Global stocks retreated on Tuesday after a series of market-rattling announcements by US President Donald Trump, including an unusual move to fire a central bank official and threats to impose new export controls and tariffs.
 Traders had been riding a wave of confidence since Friday’s speech by US Federal Reserve Chairman Jerome Powell, which suggested coming interest rate cuts in the world’s largest economy.
-But the upward flurry appeared to die out Monday on Wall Street as attention turned back to this week’s earnings report from AI chip giant Nvidia — a bellwether for the industry as concerns over a tech bubble mount.

 Related